cern-eos/xrootd/src/XrdApps/XrdClJCachePlugin/README.md

 - ~~Add cache-cleaning as option to client plug-in~~ :white_check_mark:
 - ~~Add possiblity of detached operation (async) mode~~ :white_check_mark:
 - ~~Report summed time spent in Open operations~~ :white_check_mark:
+- ~~We should make a configuration variable, which allows to regularily dump cache statistics and reset counters.
+This is useful when the plug-in runs inside a proxy server.~~ :white_check_mark:
+- ~~Add the default option to preserve the remote path structure in the local cache (e.g. keep all subdirectories and use the filename as parent directory for the journal file)~~ :white_check_mark
+- ~~Add the option to automatically switch JCache into bypass mode for a list of given application names~~ :white_check_mark
 - Make xrdclcacheclean a daemon with systemd support
 - Add automatic connection de-multiplexing if contention to storage servers is detected
 - Add a CGI option to force cleaning of journal cache for a given file
 - Add a CGI option to bypass journal cache for a given file
 - Add crc32c to journal fragement structure
 - Attaching large files which are not in the buffercache is slow.
 We should write a compacted journal index, when we detach and read it on attach in a single read
-- ~~We should make a configuration variable, which allows to regularily dump cache statistics and reset counters.
-This is useful when the plug-in runs inside a proxy server.~~ :white_check_mark: